korpsvart/TabMaker/readme.md

 This function gets as input:
 - the chord sequence (fundamental notes and types)
-- the "recursiveDepth", that is the maximum number of valid voicings which can be found for each chord before stopping the recursive search (for now it is set equal to 4 by default)
+- the "recursiveDepth", that is the maximum number of valid sequences which can be found before stopping the recursive search (for now it is set equal to 4 by default)
 After, it calls "buildConstraints" and then "findVoicings".

 ### buildConstraints